Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Non-equilibrium dynamics of a weakly interacting Bose gas in a 1d optical lattice

 \subsection{Variational TWA for coupled condensates}

-The lattice Hamiltonian Eq.~(\ref{eq:hamiltonian}) describes a system that is translationally invariant in the $z$-direction and, thus, does not take into account the shallow harmonic trapping along the $z$-axis, present in the experiment.
+Where not otherwise noted, we will from now on assume the parameters given in Sec.~\ref{sec:experimentalSetup}.
+The lattice Hamiltonian \eq{eq:hamiltonian} describes a system that is translationally invariant in the $z$-direction and, thus, does not take into account the shallow harmonic trapping along the $z$-axis, present in the experiment.
 We neglect this confinement in the $z$-direction, which is valid at the center of the trap.
 Due to the low temperatures of the condensates, which are much smaller than their critical temperature, it is justified to consider the residual modes $\psi_{1}(\vec{r})$ to be vacuum states.
 Thus, we will restrict ourselves in the following to the mode $\psi_{0}(\vec{r})$.
 The functional mappings produce only first and third derivatives of which the latter can be neglected in TWA.
 Thus, we obtain a functional FPE with the drift coefficients:

 and a vanishing diffusion matrix.
 We postulate that the relevant effects in this system are breathing motions at each site and particle exchanges between nearest-neighbor sites.
 These are represented by the ansatz: